 All finishing touches are completed, ready for you to move in!

-At the end of each stage, the bank will make progress payments to your builder.
-You will be required to sign off on the invoices and costs the builder provides you.
+At the end of each stage, the bank will ensure a progress payment to your builder.
+You will be required to approve invoices your builder provides.
 Once the builder has been paid for the completed stage, they will move on to the next stage of construction.

 Are there any grants for a new house and land package?